-The Greek word Χριστῷ (Christo) in the dative voice meaning in the anointed one.
-The anointed one the Greek term for the human Messiah (See John 1:41).
+The Greek word Χριστῷ (Christo) in the dative voice, meaning the anointed one.
+The anointed one is the Greek term for the human Messiah (See John 1:41).
 The anointed one is the man (Son of Man) that God has appointed to judge the world in righteousness (Acts 17:31).

 “in possession of”

 The word here ὑπάρχων (hyparchōn) can also be understood as to be and also to be in possession.
 That is Jesus is in possession of the appearance/repute of God.
 Having the repute of God is not saying the same thing as being in very nature God.
 The following are verses illustrating the verb hyparchō refers to possessing as attested by Acts 3:6 “I have (hyparchō) no silver and gold” and 2 Pet 1:8 “For if these qualities are yours (hyparchō).”
 Correspondingly, the noun hyparchonta refers to possessions (See Matt 24:47, Matt 25:14, Luke 11:21, Luke 12:33, Luke 12:44, Luke 14:33, Luke 16:1, Luke 19:8, 1 Cor 13:3 and Heb 10:34)

 Again, participle hyparchōn is a present active participle.
 A present active participle could be used to refer to something in the past if the main verb is past tense referring to a past event.
 However, participles are not necessarily contemporaneous with the main verb.
 The context clearly demonstrates that Jesus is now been given the expression of God because he first took the expression of a servant and humbly obeyed his God unto death.